2025 Formula One World Championship: Mid-season rounds

-Nico Hülkenberg claimed his first podium by finishing third for Sauber at the British Grand Prix in his 239th race start, setting a new record.
+In his 239th race start, Nico Hülkenberg claimed his first podium by finishing third for Sauber at the British Grand Prix, setting a new record.
 It was also Sauber's first podium since the 2012 Japanese Grand Prix.

-Verstappen found himself on pole position for the British Grand Prix after the cars he was battling with – the McLarens and Ferraris – made mistakes during their flying laps.
-The race was began in wet conditions on intermediate tyres, but the Mercedes of Russell, Leclerc, Hadjar, Bortoleto, and Bearman opted to start from the pit lane after swapping to slick tyres following the formation lap.
-The slicks, however were ineffective on the track, which remained damp.
+Verstappen found himself on pole position for the British Grand Prix after the cars he was battling with—the McLarens and Ferraris—made mistakes during their flying laps.
+The race began in wet conditions on intermediate tyres, but the Mercedes of Russell, Leclerc, Hadjar, Bortoleto, and Bearman opted to start from the pit lane after swapping to slick tyres following the formation lap.
+The slicks, however, were ineffective on the track, which remained damp.
 On the first few laps, green flag running was limited; Bearman's teammate Esteban Ocon squeezed himself between Tsunoda and Lawson, with the latter being the first to retire after suffering damage to his rear-left suspension.
-Soon afterward, Bortoleto then found himself in the wall with damage to his rear wing, and during a sustained period of heavy rain, Hadjar himself had a heavy hit into Copse corner after ramming Antonelli's diffuser and spinning off the track, facilitating a safety car period.
+Soon afterwards, Bortoleto found himself in the wall with damage to his rear wing.
+During a sustained period of heavy rain, Hadjar had a heavy hit into Copse corner after ramming Antonelli's diffuser and spinning off the track, facilitating a safety car period.
 Race leader Oscar Piastri braked erratically during this safety car period and was awarded a ten-second time penalty.
 As the race entered its closing stages, the track began to dry, and drivers returned to slick tyres.
 With Piastri serving his penalty, Norris took the race lead; he went on to become the thirteenth British driver to win their home race.
 He finished ahead of Piastri and Nico Hülkenberg, the latter of whom enjoyed his first career Formula One podium after a record 239 race starts, starting from 19th and last on the grid.

 Piastri took pole position at the Belgian Grand Prix sprint, but lost out to Red Bull's Verstappen.
 Norris then took pole position for the main race, which was delayed due to heavy rain.
 The race began under a rolling start behind the safety car, where Piastri immediately overtook Norris and held the lead to win the race as Leclerc finished in third.

 Leclerc took his first pole position of the season for the Hungarian Grand Prix, ahead of the two McLarens.
-Norris went on to win the race, after deciding to risk a one-stop strategy to get ahead of teammate whilst title rival, Piastri, was on a two-stop and finished second.
+Norris went on to win the race, after deciding to risk a one-stop strategy to get ahead of his teammate; title rival, Piastri, was on a two-stop strategy and finished second.
 George Russell completed the podium and finished third after battling with Leclerc.